B-gann21/little-esty-shop/README.md

 As an admin,
-When I click on the name of a merchant from the admin merchants index page, Then I am taken to that merchant's admin show page (/admin/merchants/merchant_id) And I see the name of that merchant
+When I click on the name of a merchant from the admin merchants index page, Then I am taken to that merchant's admin show page (example URI: /admin/merchants/50) And I see the name of that merchant
 ```